phantomdiorama/kuchikopi/README.md

 ## why

 I wanted a generic makeprg for vim to open a file in its default program.
+It works outside vim too.

 ## install